Sexual orientation and transgender identity hate crime

 This information applies to Scotland only.

 Sexual orientation and transgender identity are terms that are used to refer to people's sexuality.
-Prejudice against someone's sexuality is often directed at people who are lesbian, gay, bisexual and trans (LGBT) but could also be directed at someone who is heterosexual (attracted to the opposite sex).
+Prejudice against someone's sexuality is often directed at people who are lesbian, gay, bisexual or trans (LGBT) but could also be directed at someone who is heterosexual (attracted to the opposite sex).

 Read this page to find out more about homophobic, biphobic or transphobic incidents and what you can do about it.